 Teacher Services is a supplement to the Teacher Review Program.
-It is offered for most subjects for Grades 6-12 and runs from September 1st through May 31st.
+It is offered for most subjects for Grades 6-12, and for selected subjects in Grades 3-5, and runs from September 1st through May 31st.
 Students who sign up for courses in our Teacher Services receive support from one (or more) of our teachers.

 Students in middle school (6th–8th Grade) or high school (9th–12th Grade) work one-on-one with a teacher who will:

 In our Teacher Services students work with a teacher in one or more academic courses (i.e. Religion, Math, English Grammar, Science, History & Literature, and Latin).
 In this program, we offer three levels of support: Assisted, Directed and Enhanced Directed; students are welcome to take courses at any level or may take a mix of courses at each level.
 For more information on the differences between Assisted, Directed, & Enhanced Directed services, please see the chart below.

 In late August the teacher contacts the student and parent.
 In this introductory phone call the teacher discusses with the parent their academic goals for the student, and schedules phone calls with the student on a weekly, twice monthly, or monthly basis (depending on the number and level of courses the student has signed up for).

 David is a junior in engineering at Texas A&M University.
 David just got accepted to NASA’s Johnson Space Center Co-op program.
 The application and interview process is highly competitive, and typically NASA receives over 600 resumes each year for approximately 45 new Co-op positions.
 David entered Texas A&M as a member of Corps of Cadets, a military-style program that emphasizes discipline and leadership.
 He has since become a member of the Corps Honor society, and was appointed the academic officer in charge of overseeing the academic performance of his unit.